Over 40? Avoid These 40 Things If You Don't Want to Feel Old

 Whatever you do, do not text a teenager emojis.

-Have you ever heard the timeless saying, “You’re only as old as you feel?”
-Well, we hate to break it to you, but it’s just not true.
-Seriously, no matter how hip or cool you think you are, you probably couldn’t decipher a single text conversation between teenagers these days and your lower back pain probably gives your age away every morning.
-Though getting older is one of those things you simply can’t avoid, you don’t have to be reminded of it constantly.
-Here are 40 things you should never do if you’re over 40 and want to stay in a more youthful mental place.
+Though getting older is one of those things you simply can't avoid, you don't have to be reminded of it constantly.
+Here are 40 things you should never do if you're over 40 and want to stay in a more youthful head space.

 Going to rock festivals